How to Prevent Chimney Fires

 What are the effects of chimney fires on:

 Factory Built Metal Chimneys

 Most factory-built metal chimneys require special tests before they are installed.
 These include testing the ability of the chimney to withstand high flue temperatures without sustaining damage.
 However, if there is a chimney fire, damages might still occur and factory-built metal chimneys will need to be replaced if damaged in any way.

-Regardless of whether the flue is older, tile lined – chimney fires in a masonry chimney can melt mortar, crack tiles and damage the outer masonry material.
+Regardless of whether the flue is older, tile-lined – chimney fires in a masonry chimney can melt mortar, crack tiles and damage the outer masonry material.
 This happens mostly when thermal shock occurs causing tiles to crack and mortar displaced.
-This gives a leeway to flames and is extremely hazardous.
+This gives leeway to flames and is extremely hazardous.

 How to Prevent a Chimney Fire